Camp Howard is a rustic camp operated by The Alberta Army Cadet League, Southern Zone.

 In 2001, the Army Cadet League, Southern Zone, struck a Committee to see that Camp Howard is administered and utilized as was intended.
 This Committee has been working hard ever since to maintain and improve the conditions at the Camp for greater training opportunities and enjoyment of youth groups of Calgary and surrounding area.
-The Committee consists of a Chairman, an Operations Manager, a Booking & Billing Co-ordinator and a number of keyholders and other interested League members – about a dozen in all.
-All Committee planning and work is overseen by the Army Cadet League.
+The Committee consists of the Southern Zone Executive and the Camp Manager as well as other interested League members.

 Camp Howard is available for the use of Cadet Units of all elements, as well as other youth groups that might be interested.
 It is one of the few truly “wilderness survival” facilities left in the Calgary area where groups that seek wilderness training can access the camp within a 90-minute drive from Calgary City Limits.
 The Camp has been used as an auxiliary training centre during the summers by the Rocky Mountain National Army Cadet Summer Training Centre, and also by the Regional Cadet Instructors School for training officers for deployment into the Cadet Movement.
 The Juno Beach Academy of Canadian Studies, based in Calgary, utilizes the Camp for students wishing to complete a specific component of their Duke of Edinburgh accreditation.